Bone Metastases: When Cancer Spreads to the Bones

 Loss of appetite, nausea, thirst, constipation, tiredness, or confusion

 These are all signs that you may have high levels of calcium in your blood.
 Bone metastases can cause a release of calcium into the bloodstream.
-This condition is called hypercalcemia.
-If you have these symptoms, tell a your healthcare provider or nurse right away.
-If untreated, it may cause a coma.
+This problem is called hypercalcemia.
+If you have these symptoms, tell your healthcare provider or nurse right away.
+If untreated, high calcium levels may cause a coma.

 If bone metastasis affects your bone marrow, you may have other symptoms that are caused by lower blood cell counts.
 Your red blood cell levels may drop, causing anemia.
 Signs of anemia are tiredness, weakness, and shortness of breath.
 If white blood cells are affected, you may get infections.
 Signs of infection include fevers, chills, fatigue, or pain.
-If your platelets are low, you may have bruising or abnormal bleeding.
+If your platelets are low, you may bruise or bleed very easily.

 How doctors find and diagnose bone metastasis

 In some cases, your healthcare provider may find bone metastasis before you have symptoms.
-In some cancers, where bone metastasis is common, your healthcare provider may do tests to make sure the cancer has not spread to your bones, before recommending treatment.
-When you have symptoms of bone metastasis, healthcare providers can use the following tests to find the cause:
+In some cancers, where bone metastasis is common, tests might be done to make sure the cancer has not spread to your bones before a treatment plan is made.

-Bone scan.
+- Bone scan.
 A bone scan can often find bone metastasis earlier than an X-ray can.
-The scan looks at your whole skeleton.
-It allows the healthcare provider to check the health of all the bones in your body.
-In a bone scan, you will get an injection with low level of radioactive material.
-The amount is much lower than that used in radiation therapy.
-The radioactive substance is attracted to diseased bone cells all over the body.
-This helps diseased bone show up more clearly on the bone scan image.
+The scan looks at your whole skeleton, so all the bones in your body can be checked for cancer.
+In a bone scan, a mildly radioactive tracer is put into your blood through a vein.
+The tracer is attracted to diseased bone cells all over your body.
+This helps diseased bone show up more clearly on the scan.

-CT scan.
-This imaging test shows detailed images of any part of the body, including the bones.
-It is more detailed than a regular X-ray.
-It uses a combination of X-rays and computer technology to make cross-sectional images of the body.
-These images are combined into one detailed picture to show if cancer has spread to the bones.
+- CT scan.
+This test shows detailed images of any part of the body, including the bones.
+It's more detailed than a regular X-ray.
+It uses a combination of X-rays and computer technology to make cross-sectional images of the inside of the body.
+These images are combined into detailed pictures to show if cancer has spread to the bones.

-MRI.
+- MRI.
 An MRI scan uses radio waves and strong magnets, instead of X-rays, to make pictures of bones and tissues.
-MRI provides cross-sectional images of the body, as a CT scan does.
-It is very useful in looking at the spine and spinal cord, as well as joints.
-Often, an MRI helps to further check a bone mass seen on an X-ray.
+MRI makes cross-sectional images of the inside of the body.
+It's very useful in looking at the spine and spinal cord, as well as joints.
+Often, an MRI helps to get a better look at the outline of a bone mass seen on an X-ray.

-X-rays.
-An X-ray image can show where in the skeleton the cancer has spread.
+- X-rays.
+An X-ray can show where in the skeleton the cancer has spread.
 X-rays also show the general size and shape of the tumor or tumors.

-PET scan.
-This imaging test uses a type of sugar that is radioactive.
-This sugar is injected into your blood.
+- PET scan.
+This imaging test uses a type of sugar that's radioactive.
+This sugar is put into your blood.
 Cancer cells absorb large amounts of the sugar, compared to normal cells.
 After the injection, you lie on a table in a PET scanner, while your whole body is imaged.
 A special camera takes pictures of the radioactive areas found in your body.
 A PET scan is not very detailed, but can sometimes find tumors too small to be seen on other tests.
 If an abnormal area is seen, your doctor will likely order another test for more information.
 This may be a CT scan or MRI.
-New technology combines PET and CT scans for more detailed images all at once.
+New machines combine PET and CT scans for more detailed images all at once.

-Lab tests.
-Bone metastasis can cause many substances to be released into the blood in amounts that are higher than normal.
+- Lab tests.
+Bone metastasis can cause many substances to be released into the blood.
+Blood tests can be done to see if there are higher amounts than normal.
 Two such substances are calcium and an enzyme called alkaline phosphatase.
 Blood tests for these substances can help diagnose bone metastasis.
-Healthcare providers can also measure the levels of these chemicals over time to check your response to treatment.
-But remember, higher levels of these substances can be a sign of other health problems besides metastasis.
+These levels can also be used to measure the levels of these chemicals over time to check your response to treatment.
+But remember, higher levels of these substances can be a sign of other health problems, too, not just metastasis.

-Biopsy.
+- Biopsy.
 Your healthcare provider may suggest a bone biopsy to be sure a change is bone metastasis.
-A sample of bone is removed and checked under a microscope.
+A small piece of bone is removed and tested for cancer cells.
 This is often done when imaging tests and blood tests suggest, but don't confirm, you have metastasis.

 How bone metastasis is treated

 Bone metastases are treated with the same treatments used to treat the primary cancer.
 For instance, metastatic prostate cancer in the bone may be treated with hormone therapy.
-In addition to treating the primary cancer, these treatment options are available for bone metastasis:
+Along with treatment for the primary cancer, these treatments can be used for bone metastasis:

-Bisphosphonates (medicines that slow down bone cells called osteoclasts)
+- Bisphosphonates (medicines that slow down bone cells called osteoclasts, which break down bone)

-These medicines slow down the abnormal bone destruction and formation that bone metastases cause.
-The medicines help do the following:
+These medicines slow down the abnormal bone breakdown that bone metastases cause.
+They help to:

-Healthcare providers sometimes give this medicine in place of a bisphosphonate.
-It is injected under the skin every four weeks.
+Sometimes this medicine is used in place of a bisphosphonate.
+It's given as a shot (injection) under the skin every 4 weeks.
 Side effects are much the same as those caused by bisphosphonates.

-Healthcare providers may also give denosumab if bisphosphonates stop working.
-Denosumab can help prevent or delay problems like fractures in people with bone metastases.
+Denosumab might be given if bisphosphonates stop working.
+It can help prevent or delay problems like fractures in people with bone metastases.

 Radiation therapy and radiopharmaceuticals

-Radiation therapy uses strong ionizing X-rays to damage or destroy cancer cells.
-Radiation is often helpful in easing pain and killing tumor cells in bone metastases.
+Radiation therapy uses strong beams of X-rays to damage or destroy cancer cells.
+Radiation often helps ease pain and kill tumor cells in bone metastases.
 It may also be used to help prevent fractures and to treat spinal cord compression.
-It may take two to three weeks for the full effects of this treatment to occur.
+It may take 2 to 3 weeks to get the full effects of this treatment.
 Side effects of radiation may include skin changes in the area being treated.
 In rare cases, it may cause a short-term increase in symptoms of bone metastasis.

 Radiopharmaceutical therapy is another type of radiation.
-This approach involves injecting a radioactive substance into a vein.
+This treatment involves putting a radioactive substance into your blood through a vein.
 The substance is attracted to areas of bone that have cancer.
-Giving radiation directly to the bone in this way destroys active cancer cells in the bone and can ease symptoms.
-It is often very useful if many bones are affected.
+Giving radiation right to the bone in this way kills active cancer cells there and can ease symptoms.
+It's very useful if many bones are affected.
 Side effects are rare.

 Surgery may be done to prevent or treat a bone fracture.
-The surgery can involve removing most of the tumor or stabilizing the bone to prevent or manage a fracture, or both.
-Metal rods, plates, screws, wires, or pins may be inserted to strengthen or provide structure to the bone damaged by metastasis.
+The surgery can involve removing most of the tumor, stabilizing the bone to prevent or manage a fracture, or both.
+Metal rods, plates, screws, wires, or pins may be out in to strengthen or provide structure to the bone damaged by metastasis.

 This treatment involves putting a probe right into a tumor.
 A CT scan might be used to guide the probe.
-Chemicals, electricity, heat, or cold is then passed through the probe to destroy the tumor.
+Chemicals, electricity, heat, or cold is then passed through the probe to destroy the tumor from the inside.

-This treatment may be an option to treat a bone tumor that's causing problems.
-If a hole is left behind, it might be filled with bone cement (below).
+This treatment may be an option to treat 1 or 2 tumors that are causing problems.
+If a hole is left behind, it can be filled with bone cement (below).

-A quick-setting cement can be put into bone using a needle.
-This can help stabilize the bone or strengthen it.
+A quick-setting cement or glue can be put into bone using a needle.
+This can help stabilize the bone and/or strengthen it.

 This treatment may be used after other treatments that have been used to destroy the tumor in the bone.

 Other treatments for bone metastases and their symptoms include physical therapy and pain control with or without medicine.
-Healthcare providers use many different medicines or combinations of medicines to treat pain from bone metastases.
-The main types of medicines used to treat this pain are nonsteroidal anti-inflammatory drugs (NSAIDs).
-These include aspirin and ibuprofen.
+Many different medicines or combinations of medicines can be used to treat pain from bone metastases.
+The main types of medicines used to treat this pain are nonsteroidal anti-inflammatory drugs (NSAIDs), like aspirin and ibuprofen.
 They stop substances called prostaglandins that seem responsible for much bone pain.
 Other ways to manage pain without medicine include using heat and cold, relaxation, and therapeutic beds or mattresses.